Nneka-238/My-First-Data-Analysis-repo/README.md

 ---
-# Steps to take when approaching a data analytics project - Documentation:
+# Steps to follow when approaching data analytics projects - Documentation:

 ---